brianbartilet/harqis-core/README.md

-# HARQIS: Heuristic Automation for a Reliable Quality Integration System
+# HARQIS: Heuristic Automation for Resilient, Queryable Integration Systems

 ## Introduction

-- **HARQIS** (Heuristic Automation for a Reliable Quality Integration System) is a versatile automation platform designed to facilitate a wide range of automation tasks across various domains.
+- **HARQIS-core** is the reusable foundation for HARQIS: configuration, service fixtures, browser automation, code generation, Celery execution, logging, and testing utilities.
-- Provides fixtures, utilities, and templates for implementing automation for various applications and systems.
-It enables the creation of automated workflows for testing, cross-application integration, and more, adapting to both small and large-scale projects with ease.
+- The deployed automation and second-brain platform lives in [**harqis-work**](https://github.com/brianbartilet/harqis-work), which composes these primitives into app integrations, workflows, MCP tools, and AI agents.
-- AI-assisted features (previously OpenAI GPT) have been moved to **harqis-work** and now support the **Anthropic Claude SDK**.
+- AI-assisted features have moved to **harqis-work** and are model-neutral; available models, tools, and invocation depend on the active agent harness.

 ## Key Features

 ### Automation Swiss Army Knife

 - **Generic Automation**: Provides comprehensive support for both general automation tasks and testing.
-- **Ease of Use**: Offers automation fixtures for frontend, backend, embedded systems, and IoT applications.
+- **Ease of Use**: Offers reusable fixtures for web services, browser automation, configuration, and workflow execution.
 - **Adaptability**: Easily adjusts to dynamic environments, automation strategies, and evolving requirements.
-- **Quality Integration System**: Ensures testing standards and optimal performance of integrated components and systems.
+- **Resilient, Queryable Integrations**: Combines reusable service fixtures, configuration, logging, scheduled execution, and test utilities so integrated systems can be operated and inspected consistently.

 #### Use Cases
 - Facilitates the creation of a generic test automation framework.